UniversalDependencies/UD_Indonesian-PUD/README.md

 ## From UI:
 We thank the contributors of the revision project of the Indonesian PUD:
-* Designers the Indonesian annotation guidelines: Ika Alfina, Daniel Zeman, Arawinda Dinakaramani
+* Designers of the Indonesian annotation guidelines: Ika Alfina, Daniel Zeman, Arawinda Dinakaramani
 * Annotators: Ika Alfina, Arawinda Dinakaramani, Muhammad Yudistira Hanifmuti, Jessica Naraiswari Arwidarasti, Yogi Lesmana Sulestio

 ## References